belding-144

 Showcase Feature

 Inspired by the Bringing Back the Natives Garden Tour, Ward and Pat hired Middlebrook Gardens to design and install a low-water, low-maintenance garden in place of their water- and energy-demanding lawn.
-The native garden reduced their water bill considerably (compare the water bills Ward will have on display).
-Now that the natives are established summer water has been greatly reduced.
-The garden includes a variety of plants suitable for this hot area including manzanita, coffeeberry, fuchsia, buckwheat, California lilac, and monkeyflower.
+The native garden has reduced Ward and Pat’s water bill considerably.
+The garden includes a variety of native plants suitable for Pleasanton’s hot summers, including several varieties of sage, and manzanita, California fuchsia, Santa Cruz Island buckwheat, California lilac, monkeyflower, and island alum root.

 Other Garden Attractions belding-139

-• Burbling fountain near the front door provides the welcome sound of falling water, soothing to people and attractive to wildlife.
+• The burbling fountain near the front door provides the welcome sound of falling water, soothing to people and attractive to wildlife.

 Gardening for Wildlife belding-140